DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 9.md

 ### Clarify Objective

 Measure the molar density and atmosphere pressure in the atmosphere.
 Atmospheric pressure is the amount of pressure that is felt on an object by the weight of the air on top of the object.
-Pressure is calculated
+Pressure is calculated by

 ### Explore tools